 Our Councillors regularly meet in full council and at

 committee and sub committee meetings.
-These evening meetings are held in the Council Chamber at the Town Hall and are open to the public and the press.
+These evening meetings are held in the Gallery Room of The Corn Exchange and are open to the public and the press.

 Our schedule of council meetings is available in the Events Calendar.